-The main issue we have is that thongs provide little support and stability for your feet.
+The main issue with thongs is that they provide little support and stability for your feet.
 You may be thinking that a lot of people walk around in thongs…. so why aren’t they all in pain?
 For pain to occur a number of factors need to contribute and wearing poor footwear is just one component.
 Others include: having poor foot structure like fallen arches, standing on unforgiving surfaces, increasing age, increased body weight and longer time spent standing on your feet.

 Whilst internal heel pain is common amongst people who wear thongs, another problem you might get is dry, cracked heels.
-Constant exposure to the air, as well as nothing stopping the fat pad under your heel from expanding sideways, causes skin to dry out and crack.
+Constant exposure to the air causes skin to dry out and crack.
+Also nothing is stopping the fat pad under your heel from expanding sideways.
+This can contribute to why your feet hurt in thongs.

-Moving onto your toes, when you’re walking they have to claw because they are working harder to keep the thongs on your feet.
+When walking, toes may have to claw if they are working harder to keep looser thongs on your feet.
 This initially can cause pain as the muscles are overworking but overtime can lead to permanent toe deformities like clawed-toes.